USB hub: Speed

-To allow high-speed (USB 2.0) devices to operate in their fastest mode, all hubs between the devices and the computer must be high-speed.
-High-speed devices should fall back to full-speed (USB 1.1) when plugged into a full-speed hub (or connected to an older full-speed computer port).
+To allow USB Hi-Speed (USB 2.0) devices to operate in their fastest mode, all hubs between the devices and the computer must be high-speed.
+High-speed devices should fall back to USB Full-Speed (USB 1.1) when plugged into a full-speed hub (or connected to an older full-speed computer port).
 While high-speed hubs can communicate at all device speeds, low- and full-speed traffic is combined and segregated from high-speed traffic through a transaction translator.
 Each transaction translator segregates lower speed traffic into its own pool, essentially creating a virtual full-speed bus.
 Some designs use a single transaction translator (STT), while other designs have multiple translators (MTT).
 Having multiple translators is a significant benefit when one connects multiple high-bandwidth full-speed devices.

 It is an important consideration that in common language (and often product marketing), USB 2.0 is used as synonymous with high-speed.
 However, because the USB 2.0 specification, which introduced high-speed, incorporates the USB 1.1 specification such that a USB 2.0 device is not required to operate at high speed, any compliant full-speed or low-speed device may still be labelled as a USB 2.0 device.
 Thus, not all USB 2.0 hubs operate at high speed.

-USB 3.0 is the third major version of the Universal Serial Bus (USB) standard for interfacing computers and electronic devices.
-Among other improvements, USB 3.0 adds the new transfer rate referred to as SuperSpeed USB (SS) that can transfer data at up to 5 Gbit/s (625 MB/s), which is about 10 times faster than the USB 2.0 standard.
-It is recommended that manufacturers distinguish USB 3.0 connectors from their USB 2.0 counterparts by using blue (Pantone 300C) for the Standard-A receptacles and plugs, and by the initials SS.

-USB 3.1, released in July 2013, is the successor standard that replaces the USB 3.0 standard.
-USB 3.1 preserves the existing SuperSpeed transfer rate, giving it the new label USB 3.1 Gen 1, while defining a new SuperSpeed+ transfer mode, called USB 3.1 Gen 2 which can transfer data at up to 10 Gbit/s over the existing USB-type-A and USB-C connectors (1250 MB/s, twice the rate of USB 3.0).

-USB 3.2, released in September 2017, replaces the USB 3.1 standard.
-It preserves existing USB 3.1 SuperSpeed and SuperSpeed+ data modes and introduces two new SuperSpeed+transfer modes over the USB-C connector using two-lane operation, with data rates of 10 and 20 Gbit/s (1250 and 2500 MB/s).

-USB4 Gen 4 with data rates of 80 and 120 Gbit/s (10,000 and 15,000 MB/s).